Hiroshi Mikitani: Keidanren

 Mikitani had joined Keidanren, the Japanese business federation in 2004.
 In June 2011, in the aftermath of the Fukushima nuclear disaster, he quit the federation, announcing his decision via Twitter before sending in his formal letter of resignation, saying it was no longer the same organization he had joined, and he disagreed with its support for continued reliance on the nuclear industry for electricity, and its reluctance to carry out reforms that could help Japan compete internationally.
 He subsequently pondered setting up a rival body.

 On June 1, 2012, the Japanese Association of New Economy (JANE) was launched in Tokyo.
 It was a renaming of the "Japan e-business association", which had been established in February 2010 to open it to non-online businesses.
 Mikitani currently serves as the Representative Director of JANE.

 Philanthropy

-On February 27, 2022, Mikitani announced ¥1 billion donation to the Ukrainian government to support it during the Russian invasion.
+On February 27, 2022, Mikitani announced ¥1 billion ($8.7 million) donation to the Ukrainian government to support it during the Russian invasion.

 Honors and awards

 In 2012, Mikitani was awarded the Harvard Business School Alumni Achievement Award, one of the school's highest honors.
 He was also named to Prime Minister Shinzō Abe's Industrial Competitiveness Council.

 In 2014, Mikitani was awarded the rank of Chevalier of the National Order of the Legion of Honour by the French government.

 In 2017, Mikitani was awarded the Order of Merit of the Grand Duchy of Luxembourg. and the 2017 Spain-Japan Business Contribution Award by the Spanish Chamber of Commerce.

+On 10 April 2024, Mikitani was among the guests invited to the state dinner hosted by U.S. President Joe Biden in honor of Prime Minister Fumio Kishida at the White House.